 So you want to know about variable annuities?
 Here’s everything you ever wanted to know, and maybe a little more.

-First Things First..
-What’s an Annuity?
+First Things First ...
+What’s a Variable Annuity?

 Owners, Annuitants, and Beneficiaries

-An annuity policy is a contract between the insurance company and these folks.
+A variable annuity policy is a contract between the insurance company and these folks.

 The owner has the sole right to the values and payments in the contract.
 The owner decides who the annuitant and beneficiaries are.
 The age and sex of the annuitant are how the insurance company determines the amount and when income is paid.
 The annuitant and owner don't have to be the same.
 The beneficiary receives the proceeds at the death of the owner or annuitant.